slackapi/bolt-js/examples/socket-mode/README.md

-# Bolt-js Socket Mode Test App
+# Bolt for JavaScript Socket Mode Test App

 This is a quick example app to test [Socket Mode](https://api.slack.com/socket-mode) with bolt-js.